[3.12] THE SHARD STORM, Cold Snap / Ice Spear Occultist Build (Algor Mortis)

 (Edit 2: So it seems that while active the damage bonus of Archmage is indeed lost, but that loss of damage is made up for by the ability to spam Ice Spear as fast as possible, so I still recommend it)

-Extremely useful health and energy shield potion.
+The Sorrow of the Divine is an extremely useful health and energy shield potion.
 Enough said.

 Choir of the Storm is a nice DPS boost, due to Ice Spear gaining a ridonculous 600% increased Critical Strike Chance in the second form.
 It's not required, but it is highly recommended.